jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 This will create a gitops project, pushed to github.com as private repo.
 The repo includes two main folders and a `pipelines.yaml` describing your first application, and configuration for a complete CI pipeline and deployments from Argo CD

+At the same level of the folder hierarchy, there is a secrets folder to keep secrets to do not commit to Git.
+See [secrets section below](#secrets)

 ### What is inside

 #### Config

-`config` defines argocd and cicd Argo application to support deployment and build pipeline
+The `config` folder defines `argocd` and `cicd` Argo applications to support deployment and pipeline definitions:

   ```sh
     ├── config